MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 ### Audiences

-The App Center SDK automatically collects device information at startup and submits it to App Center for use by the difference services.
+The App Center SDK automatically collects device information at startup and submits it to App Center for use by the different services.
 The device properties collected include:

 + Application Version (`appVersion`)
 + Country (`carrierCountry`)